nweidenh/startup/notes.md

 Add require('<package name here>') to your application's JavaScript Use the code the package provides in your JavaScript Run your code with node index.js

+Moving things into the react functionality is easy, but your CSS needs to mostly be reactive, instead of fixed.
+When transfering over, you end up deleting the htmls and have the new jsx do all the work for you.